 Analyze Data & Feedback

-The final step of the process is the collection and analysis of data.
-By learning to interpret data gathered from existing traffic, you can discover new traffic opportunities.
+The final step of the process is to collect and analyze data.
+Gathering and interpreting data from existing traffic lets you discover new traffic opportunities.

-You should already have installed an analytics program (e.g. Google Analytics) on your site.
-Make sure you can also understand the data.
+You should have already installed an analytics program like Google Analytics on your website.
+Make sure you also learn how to interpret the data.

 In summary:

-- Implement a content marketing strategy (consider adding some paid advertising to drive traffic and generate useful data) to increase your reach and visibility online,
+- Implement a content marketing strategy (with some paid advertising to drive initial traffic and generate useful data) to increase your reach and visibility online,

-- Add plugins, list-building strategies, and other methods as needed to build authority, trust, and credibility, and also to improve engagement with users,
+- Add plugins, list-building strategies, and other solutions as necessary to help build authority and credibility, and also to improve engagement with users,

 - Promote any new solutions, products or services using your existing channels and strategies to generate additional streams of traffic,